Letters of Recommendation

 Most medical schools require a minimum of three letters of recommendation.
 Many require three letters of recommendation from faculty and specify that at least two of these letters should be from science faculty.
 The IU School of Medicine requires at minimum one science faculty recommendation (from a biology, chemistry, or physics instructor), one non-science faculty recommendation, and one personal recommendation.
 A suggested plan would be to obtain a minimum of three faculty letters of recommendation (one nonscience and two science) and one personal letter of recommendation, plus any additional letters from faculty who know you well.
 Often an applicant's file can be strengthened by including letters from professors in small humanities and social science classes, because in these classes professors often get to know you better and learn more about your critical thinking skills through frequent interaction in class discussions, and reading the papers you have written.

 Choose your recommenders wisely and request recommendations from them early.
-Open a recommendation file with the HPPLC Recommendation Service by your sophomore year.
+Open an Interfolio file for your letters of recommendation by your sophomore year.
 Most applicants rely more heavily on letters of recommendation from their advanced-level coursework, but if during your freshman or sophomore year you have taken a course in which you have excelled and gotten to know the professor well you should consider obtaining a letter from the professor at that time.